 It’s unacceptable to influence any user(s) in participating in any of the unacceptable behaviors listed above.

 Slack provides the ability for users to use Voice/Video Calling with the added ability to have screen sharing.
-When using these features be mindful and respectful of others.
-Use good judgement when sharing your screen and be mindful of other windows that may be open on your computer containing sensitive or personal information.
+When using these features, be mindful and respectful of others.
+Use good judgment when sharing your screen and be mindful of other windows that may be open on your computer containing sensitive or personal information.

 The Developer Slack Workspace is intended to be used for conversations around developing on the web and developing on HubSpot.
 Creating surveys are allowed and we have provided the Polly Slack Application in our workspace for use by anyone.

 When using Polly, we require the following:

 - The poll must be related to development on the web (such as CSS or JS Libraries) or development on HubSpot.